Wedding Worries

 Wedding Worries is a 1941 Our Gang short comedy film directed by Edward Cahn.
-It was the 202nd Our Gang short (203rd episode, 114th talking short, 115th talking episode, and 34th MGM produced episode) that was released.
+It was the 202nd Our Gang short to be released.

 Plot

 Having read horror stories about wicked stepmothers, the gang is determined to break up the marriage between Darla Hood's widowed father and his new bride.
 Never bothering to find out, as Darla has, that the second Mrs. Hood is a wonderful woman, the kids pull off all sorts of pranks at the wedding ceremony, from playing the radio too loud to releasing a cylinder of laughing gas.
 The wedding guests start smiling then laughing as the gas fills the room.
 Someone in the building discovers what they're doing and shuts off the canister.
 The wedding is temporarily postponed and the gang is sentenced to a spanking, assembly-line style.